tomahim/py-image-dataset-generator/README.md

 Resize image <br>*-resize* | Resize downloaded images on the fly, to get a dataset formatted with the same size (default: no resizing).
 The parameter should be a couple of number representing the width and height (32x32 will ouput 32px x 32px image files) <br><br>  `python download.py "red car" -resize=32x32"`
 Grab source <br>*-source, -src or -allsources* |  Choose the website to grab images : Google and/or Bing (default: Google). *-allsources* parameter can be use to.
 It will equally mix image files from all available sources <br><br> `python download.py "red car" -source=Google` (single source) <br> `python download.py "red car" -source=Google -source=Bing` (multi source)<br> `python download.py "red car" -allsources` (all sources)

-#### Data augmentation
+#### Image augmentation

-Process a folder with random data augmentation with this command line

 ```
 python augmentation.py -folder=your_folder -limit=10000
 ```

-Augmented images will output by default to an "output" inside your image folder.
+10 000 augmented images will output by default to the "output" folder inside your image folder.

-By default, these image transformations will apply randomly :
+By default, this command will apply random these image transformations :

+- blur (with a probability of 10%)
+- random noise (with a probability of 50%)
+- horizontal flip (with a probability of 30%)
+- Left or Right rotation between 0 or 25 degree (with a probability of 50%)
+- ... to be completed

+You can customize these arbitrary default values by editing the `augmentation_config.py` file or by making [your own image augmentation pipeline](#create-a-custom-augmentation-pipeline)

 You can find all possible parameters in the table below (also available with the `--help` parameter) :